japila-books/spark-sql-internals/docs/spark-sql-CodegenContext.md

 `CodegenContext` is <<creating-instance, created>> when:

-* `WholeStageCodegenExec` physical operator is requested to link:spark-sql-SparkPlan-WholeStageCodegenExec.adoc#doCodeGen[generate a Java source code for the child operator] (when `WholeStageCodegenExec` is link:spark-sql-SparkPlan-WholeStageCodegenExec.adoc#doExecute[executed])
+* `WholeStageCodegenExec` physical operator is requested to spark-sql-SparkPlan-WholeStageCodegenExec.md#doCodeGen[generate a Java source code for the child operator] (when `WholeStageCodegenExec` is spark-sql-SparkPlan-WholeStageCodegenExec.md#doExecute[executed])

-* `CodeGenerator` is requested for a link:spark-sql-CodeGenerator.adoc#newCodeGenContext[new CodegenContext]
+* `CodeGenerator` is requested for a spark-sql-CodeGenerator.md#newCodeGenContext[new CodegenContext]

 * `GenerateUnsafeRowJoiner` is requested for a `UnsafeRowJoiner`